Learn how ramping up your digital presence can help you improve the customer experience.

 - A robust strategy for online customer reviews, including regular requests for customer feedback via pop-up surveys on your website (or in marketing emails) and timely personal follow-ups to reviews — both good and bad.

-Whether it makes the most sense to outsource these tasks to a vendor or work them into daily responsibilities will depend on a business’s resources and capabilities.
+Whether it makes the most sense to outsource these tasks to a vendor or work them into daily responsibilities, that will depend on a business’s resources and capabilities.
 Conduct a thorough review of your current approach to marketing to begin assessing how digital improvements may fit into your strategy.

 2. Lower-cost payment processing